-145. Petitioners do not accuse any person or entity of engaging in election fraud in 2022, nor propose any person or entity will engage in such fraud in 2024 or in subsequent federal elections in Pennsylvania.
-Petitioners' purpose in describing types of voter fraud is to set forth the harms Congress sought to avoid by implementation of HAVA and NVRA as well as the various statutes passed by the Pennsylvania General Assembly and cited above.
+- 148. Petitioners do not accuse any person or entity of engaging in election fraud in 2022, nor propose any person or entity will engage in such fraud in 2024 or in subsequent federal elections in Pennsylvania.
+Petitioners' purpose in describing types of voter fraud is to set forth the harms Congress sought to avoid by implementation of HAVA and NVRA as well as the various statutes passed by the Pennsylvania General Assembly and cited above. - 149.
+Petitioners believe and therefore aver election fraud can occur in multiple diverse ways, not all of which are individualized to a specific actor.

-- 146. Petitioners believe and therefore aver election fraud can occur in multiple diverse ways, not all of which are individualized to a specific actor. - 147.
-Petitioners believe and therefore aver over the past fifty years, Congress has enacted criminal laws with broad jurisdictional basis to combat false voter registrations, votebuying, multiple-voting, and fraudulent voting in elections in which a federal candidate is on the ballot.
-See, 52 U.S.C. §§ 10307(c), 10307(e), 20511. - 148.
+- 150. Petitioners believe and therefore aver over the past fifty years, Congress has enacted criminal laws with broad jurisdictional basis to combat false voter registrations, votebuying, multiple-voting, and fraudulent voting in elections in which a federal candidate is on the ballot.
+See 52 U.S.C. §§ 10307(c), 10307(e), 20511. - 151.
 The federal jurisdictional predicate underlying these statutes is satisfied as long as either the name of a federal candidate is on the ballot, or the fraud involves corruption of the voter registration process in a state where one registers to vote simultaneously for federal as well as other offices.
 Slone, 411 F.3d at 647-48; United States v.
 McCranie, 169 F.3d 723, 727 (11th Cir.
-1999). - 149.
+1999). - 152.
 Voting in federal elections for individuals who do not personally participate in, and assent to, the voting act attributed to them, or impersonating voters, or casting ballots in the names of voters who do not vote in federal elections, can constitute prosecutable election fraud.
-See, 52 U.S.C. §§ 10307(c); 10307(e); 20511(2). - 150.
+See 52 U.S.C. §§ 10307(c); 10307(e); 20511(2). - 153.
 It is possible for election officials acting "under color of law" to commit election fraud by performing acts such as diluting ballots with invalid ones (ballot stuffing), rendering false tabulations of votes, or preventing valid voter registrations or votes from being given effect in any election, federal or non-federal (18 U.S.C. §§ 241, 242), as well as in elections in which federal candidates are on the ballot.
 See 52 U.S.C. §§ 10307(c), 10307(e), 20511(2).

-&lt;sup>5 For purposes of the present Petition, Petitioners do not suggest any Pennsylvania election officials engaged in election fraud.
-Rather, Petitioners' point out the possibility of improper conduct by election officials as a harm against which Congress and the General Assembly have sought to guard by enacting the various statutes cited
+For purposes of the present Petition, Petitioners do not suggest any Pennsylvania election officials engaged in election fraud.
+Rather, Petitioners' point out the possibility of improper conduct by election officials as a harm against which Congress and the General Assembly have sought to guard by enacting the various statutes cited here.
+A reason Congress, especially in HAVA, set forth standards that must be met before an election is considered reliable is to counter potential election fraud and to thus produce presumptively reliable election results.